 - Calamagrostis acutiflora ‘karl foerster’

-The common name of Karl Foerster grass are:
+The common names of Karl Foerster grass are the following:

 - Karl foerster feather reed grass